percyfal/ratatosk/doc/source/dev/quickstart.rst

 Wrapping up metrics tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+The class :py:class:`ratatosk.lib.tools.picard.PicardMetrics`
-The class :ref:`ratatosk.lib.tools.picard.PicardMetrics` subclasses :ref:`ratatosk.job.JobWrapperTask` that can be used to require that several tasks have completed.
+subclasses :py:class:`ratatosk.job.JobWrapperTask` that can be used to require that several tasks have completed.
 Here I've used it to group picard metrics tasks:

 .. code-block:: text